 It doesn’t get any easier than this three ingredient meal!
-And best of all, it makes your whole kitchen smell like Thanksgiving dinner!
+And best of all, this easy apple and stuffing pork chop bake makes your whole kitchen smell like Thanksgiving dinner!

 Dish Count :: 1 Saucepan, 1 Casserole Dish

 One of the biggest shifts in my identity since becoming a mom to little Tater Tot, is that I need to give myself a lot of GRACE.
 I never really realized what kind of pressure I put on myself until I was under the control of a tiny little 8 pound dictator who refuses to be put down, and finds himself more content falling asleep on your chest for hours at a time, and somehow KNOWS when you are trying to get dinner on the table so you can eat, or write a blog post, or even pee on your own.